 A thrilling, clever bit of drama for kids.
 No wonder Press Gang remains so loved.
 And Steven Moffat so successful.

 And one can imagine a certain Alan Moore sitting back and enjoying it too.
-Certainly Moore is known for taking aspects of other people’s work and making them his own, from DR and Quinch to From Hell.
-And the novel Superfolks inspired a number of scenes in Marvelman and Superman.
+Certainly Moore is known for taking aspects of other people’s work and making them his own, from DR And Quinch to From Hell.
+And the novel Superfolks seems to have inspired a number of scenes in Marvelman and Superman.

-Of course that Alan Moore also laid the groundwork for the reveal in WildCATS #50 that Tao survived and used a shapeshifter to take his place – the one we knew had escaped -and it was all a setup for the WildCATS characters to think Tao had died.
-So he basically killed “himself”.
+Of course, Alan Moore also laid the groundwork for the reveal in WildCATS #50 that Tao survived and used a shapeshifter to take his place – the one we knew had escaped -and it was all a setup for the WildCATS characters to think Tao had died.
+So Tao basically killed “himself”.
 Even though he didn’t.
 Steven Moffat never thought of that one…